For information on how we are working to keep our community safe please read our COVID-19 information.

 CTST Board Director

 Julie joined the CTST Board in 2021.
-She has worked in human resources for over twenty years with fifteen years in the not-for-profit sector and currently works for an aged care provider in the position of Executive Manager People and Culture.
-Julie has extensive experience in industrial relations, change management, learning and development, work health and safety, recruitment and performance development & management.
-She is excited to have joined a progressive organisation.
+She has worked in human resources for over twenty five years with twenty years in the not-for-profit sector at an executive level.
+Since 2023 Julie has moved into the private sector as a Director of two organisations, Manning Electrical and Manning Resources, with a focus on human resources, safety, finance and compliance.
+Julie has extensive experience in industrial relations, change management, learning and development, work health and safety, recruitment and performance development & Management.
+She is exited to be a part of a progressive organisation

 CTST Board Director